explorer436/programming-playground/JavaPlayground/src/datastructures/linkedlist/LinkedList.md

 ### Linked lists:

+This use of linked lists for building stacks and queues achieves optimum design goals:
+■ It can be used for any type of data.
+■ The space required is always proportional to the size of the collection.
+■ The time per operation is always independent of the size of the collection.

-Now we consider the use of a fundamental data structure that is an ap- propriate choice for representing the data in a collection ADT implementation.
+Lets consider the use of a fundamental data structure that is an appropriate choice for representing the data in a collection ADT implementation.
 This is our first example of building a data structure that is not directly supported by the Java language.
 Our implementation serves as a model for the code that we use for building more complex data structures throughout the book, so you should read this section carefully, even if you have experience working with linked lists.